-While population aging worldwide reflects a human success story of increased longevity, it also poses many challenges here in America.
-Today, the life expectancy for most Americans is 78.8 years.
-This is an incredibly high number of years which people are living, and of which people must be cared for.
-There are numerous concerns and challenges surrounding an extended life expectancy:
+While population aging worldwide reflects a human success story of longevity, it poses many challenges.
+The current life expectancy for most Americans is 79.05 years.
+There are numerous questions and concerns that challenge an extended life expectancy:

 - Preparation for changes in health, debility, and physical decline